According to an analysis of Google Trends data, memberships are 33 percent more popular today than they were just two years ago.

 But whenever a trend gets hot, I like to ask: What is the real problem we’re solving?
 Doing so enables us to avoid the trap of focusing on a passing fad.

-So in this case, the real problem memberships solve is that they create a direct and meaningful relationship with you best end customers.
+So in this case, the real problem memberships solve is that they create a direct and meaningful relationship with your best end customers.
 These relationships lead to higher lifetime value, higher margins, and lower customer acquisition costs.

 Higher lifetime value comes from the recurring revenue nature of a membership model.
 The onus is on us to make the membership so valuable that members renew year after year.